ananthamapod/StarCatcher/README.md

 My friend happened to have a laser pointer in his jacket pocket, and for some reason, I was more entertained that I should have been.
 And boom.
 StarCatcher was born!
 I've always wanted to do a hardware hack, yet at every hackathon I went to, somehow I ended up going with software.
 Well, I finally did it.
 Here's my first hardware hack.
 Enjoy!

 ## What it does
 Have you ever wanted to make sure you could keep your cat out of trouble while you were gone?
 Well, now you can.
 StarCatcher is a little device that keeps your cat entertained and occupied when you're not home to take care of him/her.
-It uses hardware to move around a laser pointer, and it randomly changes direction, position, and other things to keep you cat excited!
+It uses hardware to move around a laser pointer, and it randomly changes direction, position, and other things to keep your cat excited!
 Since the device is connected to the internet, all you need to activate or deactivate it is to turn it on or off with an android app.
 Or just on the web.
 Couldn't be simpler!

 ## How I built it
 I used Electric-Imp's interface and hardware for most of it.
-I also used servos for moving the light source around, as well as a portable pocket laser pointer.
+I also used a continuous rotation servo for moving the light source around, as well as a portable pocket laser pointer.
 The battery supply for the laser was replaced with a connection to a transistor testing circuit with 2 variable resistors.
 This connection allowed the power supply to be supplied and withheld dynamically by the state of the pin running into the transistor base junction.

 ## Challenges I ran into
 This was the first time I've had a hardware hack at a hackathon, and I ran into a whole lot of things that I didn't expect.
 My main challenge was time, especially since I only started this project at around 3:30 PM or so on Saturday.
 I also had significant trouble with interfacing with the laser.
 Since the laser pointer was a full product I was just utilizing for this project, I blackboxed much of the electronics inside of it.
 When setting up the transistor circuit, it was really difficult to get the resistances right, so I had to use variable resistors and play around with them for a while to get everything working.